simplyrk/form-builder/docs/README.md

 ## Project Overview

-Cursor CRM is a modern form builder and CRM application built with Next.js 15, TypeScript, and Prisma.
+Form Builder is a modern form builder and CRM application built with Next.js 15, TypeScript, and Prisma.
 The application allows users to create, manage, and collect responses for custom forms with various field types including text, textarea, select, file uploads, and more.

 ## Key Features